Skip to content

 Maureen’s home, seen through a thermal camera, which was an additional option to the Whole House Plan

-The Whole House Plan created for her by Cosy Homes Oxfordshire gave Maureen a clear, in-depth look at her home’s energy efficiency.
-It uncovered more opportunities than she had initially considered and became a useful guide, helping her focus on key improvements that would give her the best results within her budget.
+The Whole House Plan provided by Cosy Homes Oxfordshire gave her a complete picture of how her home was performing.
+It uncovered more opportunities than she had expected and helped her focus on the measures that would deliver the biggest improvements within her budget.

 Maureen decided to go ahead with a few carefully chosen measures that were both cost-effective and practical.
 Recently, she had the loft boards lifted to add extra insulation underneath, as the existing insulation was below the recommended level.
 The boards were then put back, raised on stilts, and she also had an insulated loft hatch fitted to reduce heat loss.